tckmn/tockman/pre/blog/mathematica-factorial.md

 # Factorial in Mathematica

-\noindent Here is a list of (mostly) increasingly stupid ways of calculating the factorial of `n` in Mathematica.
+Here is a list of (mostly) increasingly stupid ways of calculating the factorial of `n` in Mathematica.
 [EXCERPT] (some of them only work for `n>0` or `n>1`)